lifepillar/vim-mucomplete/Readme.md

 in your `.vimrc`.
 Automatic completion may be enabled and disabled at any time with `:MUcompleteAutoToggle`.

+By default, µcomplete attempts:

+1. path completion, if the text in front of the cursor looks like a path;
+2. omni-completion, if enabled in the current buffer;
+3. buffer keyword completion;
+4. dictionary completion, if a dictionary is set for the current buffer;
+5. spelling completion, if `'spell'` is on and `'spelllang'` is set;

-When the pop-up menu is visible, you may cycle back and forth through the completion methods in the current completion chain by pressing `<c-h>` and `<c-j>`, respectively.
+in this order (this is called a *completion chain*).
+At the first successful attempt, the pop-up menu shows the results.
+When the pop-up menu is visible, you may cycle back and forth through the completion chain and try different completion methods by pressing `<c-h>` and `<c-j>`, respectively.
 See below for an example.

 MUcomplete is fully customizable.
 See `:help mucomplete.txt` for detailed documentation.